inc/tilt/sdk/README.md

 #### Create a Labelled Address

 The create\_address methods support an optional "label" field that can be used to create an unlimited number of separate wallet namespaces.
-Using a label such as "<mysite>\_<userid>" will allow you to create a per-site per-user wallet namespace.
+Using a label such as "\<mysite\>\_\<userid\>" will allow you to create a per-site per-user wallet namespace.
 The namespace is unique to the specified wallet and can contain any alpha-numeric characters plus underscores.

 Note: You must use either the received\_label or received\_address method to get the total amount received by labelled addresses.
 The total amount received by labelled addresses will *not* be reflected by received\_wallet.
+The balance\_wallet method will retrieve the total amount unspent by both labelled and unlabelled addresses.

 ```
 curl -X GET https://tilt.cash/api/v1/create_address?currency=btc&wallet=1234&label=mysite_user12345